 I grew up on a farm, one long, dusty pickup ride from the city.
 Calgary is where Charles and I met, where our kids were born and it was home for a very long time.

-Calaway Park is a Calgary institution.
+Calaway Park is a Calgary institution with families.

 Tucked away west of the city and well past Canada Olympic Park, Calaway Park has a killer view of the Rocky Mountains to the far west.